Helicon Home Colony: History

 In a 1906 article in The Independent, Sinclair outlined a plan for a home colony located within one-hour of New York City.
 Following the model proposed by Charlotte Perkins Gilman in her book The Home, Sinclair sought "authors, artists, and musicians, editors and teachers and professional men" who wanted to avoid the drudgeries of domestic life.
 A farm community would be established that would generate its own meat, milk and produce.
 Food would be served in a communal kitchen and children raised in separate nurseries.
 The community would be run by a board of directors.
 While Sinclair insisted that the project was not a Socialist one, he did think that those interested in participating "would have to be in sympathy with the spirit of socialism".
 Sinclair planned for about 100 houses on a 400 acre lot, and would get proposals for architects and business experts to create a business plan for the endeavor.

 In a letter published in The New York Times on July 16, 1906, Sinclair outlined his plan and announced a public meeting to be held the following evening at the Berkeley Lyceum on 44th Street.
 Employed individuals would join a cooperative and build homes of their own design that would not have kitchens or space for children.
 The community would use machinery to increase efficiency and "solve the problem of the management of servants".
 The community would be run by a democratically elected board and would own enough land to produce as much of its own food as possible.
 Children would be cared for separately and overseen by a Board of Women Directors elected by their mothers.
 Lecture halls, reading rooms and other common facilities would be provided.
-After concerns over operating the community on an entirely communal basis, the community eventually hired traditional servants, leaving the initial beliefs of the project in question.
+Due to concerns over operating the community on an entirely communal basis, the community eventually hired traditional servants, putting the initial beliefs of the project in question.